Compliance Key Risk Indicators Examples

 A leadership team’s responsibility includes evaluating performance management and ensuring that its targets and objectives have been fulfilled.
 The leader in a KRI is expected to see – every time – information that tells them the current situation, and includes the KRIs.

-When the KRI exceeds the required threshold, the risk events alerts the management about heightened potential risk exposure.
+When the KRI exceeds the required threshold, the risk events alerts the risk management teams about heightened potential risk exposure.
 But KRI is only useful when it has been created through this simple yet efficient method to manage risks.

 Establish Your KRIs

 Remember, KPIs transferred into KRi should be timely, quantifiable, and make sense.
-They need to be early warning signals of risk responses.
+They need to be early warning signals of risk mitigation responses.
 This KRI will manage potential risks of security breach and monitor performance of the network.

 Identify Relevant Risks

 Before creating the KRIs, the company should know the organization’s goal and the potential risk points.
-Effective enterprise risk management requires pinpointing the biggest risk that could have the largest impacts, the highest probability to occur, or that does not fall within your business control.
+Effective enterprise risk management requires pinpointing the biggest risk factors that could have the largest impacts, the highest probability to occur, or that does not fall within your business control.

 Establish a solid process